 CHARGING POLICY POLICY OBJECTIVE Full commercial Are the charges high enough for the service to be profitable?
 If not, consider whether the service should be provided.
 Are competitors charging similar prices?
 Does the council offer any premium in terms of service levels that customers would be prepared to pay more for?
 How would changes in pricing structures affect demand for the service and potentially its profitability?
-How does the proposed fee structure fit in with Fair charging the long-term business plan for the service?
-Fall Charging How do the charges compare to other providers of similar services?
+How does the proposed fee structure fit in with the long-term business plan for the service?
+Fair charging How do the charges compare to other providers of similar services?
 Has the loss of income from not charging on a commercial basis been evaluated?
 Is the policy constraint justifying this charging policy still valid?
 Cost recovery Do charges recover the full costs, including overheads, capital charges and recharges?
 Is it possible to charge on a full commercial basis and if so has the loss of income from not charging on a full commercial basis been evaluated?
 Are Members aware of the effect on demand for this service from this charging policy?
 What would be the effect of changing the policy to a different one e.g. subsidised?
 Subsidised Has the cost of the subsidy been evaluated?
-Nominal What has been the impact on demand and on Free service levels from adopting this approach?
+Nominal What has been the impact on demand and on service Free levels from adopting this approach?
 Does this approach fit in with the requirements of other funding streams i.e. grants?
 Is this approach legally required?
-Is there a problem of frivolous use of the service?
+Is there a potential problem from frivolous use of the service?
 Statutory Are charges in line with statutory requirements?
 Are they set at the maximum permitted levels?

-4. SUBSIDIES AND CONCESSIONS
+4 SUBSIDIES AND CONCESSIONS

-- 4.1.
-It might be appropriate to consider subsidising some services, particularly if this helps to achieve corporate priorities and supports local strategies and policies.
-The main reasons for charging less than full cost are set out below; - There is a sound financial and policy justification for the council tax payers subsidising this service. - The desire to encourage particular sections of the community to use specific services, and they could not afford, or might otherwise be deterred by, full cost charges. - Charging full cost discourages or prevent uptake, which may have a detrimental impact on the council's finances in the long run.

-- Use of the service is sensitive to a change in price an increase in charges reduces demand and income. - The council incurs higher costs than other providers because the service is provided in a way that is appropriate and accessible for all sectors of the community. - 4.2.
-When considering using a subsidy, the following points should be taken into account; - That it supports a corporate priority, objective, or policy. - There is evidence to suggest that the impact of the policy can be measured. - The cost of the subsidy can be estimated and accommodated within the council's budget. - That the proposal is the most effective approach available to deliver the policy objective. - 4.3.
-It is recognised that in some circumstances discounts may not be appropriate and that, in all cases, it will be necessary to carefully consider the impact on income before introducing discounts or concessions to service areas which do not currently offer them.
+- 4.1 It may be appropriate to consider subsidising some services, particularly if this helps to achieve corporate priorities and supports local strategies and policies.
+The main reasons for charging less than full cost are set out below: - There is a sound financial and policy justification for the council tax payers subsidising this service. - The desire to encourage particular sections of the community to use specific services and they could not afford, or might otherwise be deterred by, full cost charges. - Charging full cost discourages or prevents uptake, which may have a detrimental impact on the council's finances in the long run. - Use of the service is sensitive to a change in price an increase in charges reduces demand and income. - The council incurs higher costs than other providers because the service is provided in a way that is appropriate and accessible for all sectors of the community. - 4.2 When considering using a subsidy, the following points should be taken into account: - It must clearly and directly support a corporate priority, objective, or policy. - There is evidence to suggest that the impact of the policy can be measured. - The cost of the subsidy can be estimated and can be accommodated within the council's budget, making it affordable. - The proposal is the most effective approach available to deliver the policy objective, and so can be judged to give value for money. - 4.3 It is recognised that in some circumstances discounts may not be appropriate and that, in all cases, it will be necessary to carefully consider the impact on income before introducing discounts or concessions to service areas which do not currently offer them.

-5. NEW FEES AND CHARGES
+5 NEW FEES AND CHARGES